marukosy124/mini-web-projects/CSCI-web-application/restful-api/README.md

 ## Abstract

-- [x]  Build a RESTful API to serve HTTP responses for creating, retrieving, and deleting data
+A basic RESTful API exercises for creating, retrieving, and deleting data using Node.js and Mongoose.
-- [x]  Implement by Node.js and Mongoose